RafaeNoor/Machine-Learning/BackProp NN/ReadMe.md

+Unlike the mnist hand recognition dataset, this dataset performs horribly as compared.
+It signifies that there needs to be an alternative approach to training said NN.
+(Convolutional NN)

 Work in Progress:

 Defined a Node class and neural network class.
 Node class initiated with a a random weight vector.
 The